 Creators with access to the Community posts can interact with viewers using rich media.
 Community posts can include polls, GIFs, text, images, and video.
-Community posts can allow you to keep in touch with your audience outside of video uploads.
-They always appear on the Community tab, and may appear in Home or the Subscriptions feed.
+Community posts can allow you to connect with your audience outside of video uploads.
+They show on the Community tab, and may show on Home or the Subscriptions feed.

 Am I eligible for the Community tab?

-If your channel’s audience is set as "made for kids," the Community tab is turned off.
-You also can't create or view posts.
+If your channel’s audience is set as "Made for Kids," your Community tab will only be visible to you and not your viewers.
+You also can't create new posts, but will be able to view past posts.
 Learn more about setting your audience.

 Where can I find my Community posts?

-You can see all of your Community posts on your channel’s Community tab and under the Content section of YouTube Studio.
-To see your posts in YouTube Studio:
+You can find your Community posts on your channel’s Community tab and under the Content section of YouTube Studio.
+To get to your posts in YouTube Studio:

 - Sign in to YouTube Studio.